-NEW!
-Free advance care planning workshops in Perth.
+Free advance care planning workshops in regional WA in June 2017

-Come along to a FREE workshop and learn about how you can make your future health care wishes known through advance care planning.
+Come along and learn about how you can make your future health care wishes known through advance care planning.

 What is advance care planning?